-2. Threat Detection and Incident Response: The Cervello Platform provides real-time threat detection and with playbooks for recommended incident response to help railways quickly detect and respond to cyber attacks in the manner they chose.
+2. Threat Detection and Incident Response: The Cervello Platform provides real-time threat detection and playbooks for recommended incident response to help railways quickly detect and respond to cyber-attacks in the manner they chose.
 This reduces the risk of successful attacks and helps companies comply with regulations requiring incident reporting and response.

 3. Continuous Monitoring and Network Visibility: Cervello provides continuous monitoring of railway systems to ensure that new vulnerabilities and threats are quickly identified and addressed.
 This helps companies comply with evolving regulations and maintain compliance over time.

-4. Asset Management: Cervello enables railways to identify, secure, and manage your operations throughout your OT, IoT, and IT connected devices, as well as signalling and rolling stock with deep actionable context.
+4. Asset Management: Cervello enables railways to identify, secure, and manage your operations throughout your OT, IoT, and IT-connected devices, as well as signaling and rolling stock with deep actionable context.
 Our platform easily and quickly integrates into the operational workflow to understand issues faster and ensure safety measures are met.